-Creating a new transport is an unusual need, but even in this case, jQuery's Ajax functionality can be bent to our needs.
+Creating a new transport is an unusual need, but even in this case jQuery's Ajax functions can be bent to our needs.

 In this final chapter, we have taken an in-depth look at jQuery's Ajax framework.
 We can now craft a seamless user experience on a single page, fetching external resources when needed with proper attention to error handling, caching, and throttling.
-We explored details of the inner operations of the Ajax framework, including promises, transports, prefilters, and converters.
+We learned details of the inner operations of the Ajax framework, including promises, transports, prefilters, and converters.
 We also learned how to extend these mechanisms to serve the needs of our scripts.

-A complete list of Ajax methods is available in Appendix C, Quick Reference, of this book or in the official jQuery documentation at http://api.jquery.com/.
+A complete list of available Ajax methods is available in Appendix C of this book, in jQuery Reference Guide, or in the official jQuery documentation at http://api.jquery.com/.